Skip to Content

 Located right near Nakiska Ski Area in the Kananaskis, this easy hike is only about a 35-minute drive from Canmore.
 Troll Falls is definitely one of the most popular hikes in the Kananaskis area known for its well-maintained path, beautiful forest, and of course, the waterfall at the end.

-Troll Falls hike trailhead is marked on Google Maps and is simple to find.
+The Troll Falls hike trailhead is super simple to find!
 There is a decent amount of parking here, but from time to time it does get full.
 Don’t worry though, they usually have an overflow parking lot setup too not far away – just follow the signs.

 This hike is one of the best for families in the area.
-No, you won’t see Trolls (although Troll dolls have been known to appear along the trail and up near the waterfalls from time to time), but you will enjoy a beautiful walk through the forest that ends at a waterfall.
+We didn’t see any trolls (although Troll dolls have been known to appear along the trail and up near the waterfalls from time to time), but we did enjoy a beautiful walk through the forest that ended at a waterfall.

 A lady poses for a photo with Troll Falls

-To me, Troll Falls is one of the best hikes to do in winter because it is totally accessible and the waterfall freezes making it look like a winter wonderland.
+To me, Troll Falls is one of the best hikes to do during winter in Kananaskis because it is totally accessible, and the waterfall freezes making it look like a winter wonderland.

 In the summer months, you can climb up to another viewpoint above the waterfall.
 Just follow the signs and stairs.
 This is a bit of an incline though so do be prepared.